Report Table of Contents:

 Upgrades

 IBM i is an environment that provides great value to its users and one to which users show loyalty and commitment.
-This is reflected in this year’s upgrade trends, with 66% of respondents planning to upgrade hardware, software, or both in 2023—up 5% from last year’s responses.
-This corresponds with past history when IBM announces a new server version the following year becomes more active.
+This is reflected in this year’s upgrade trends, with 59% of respondents planning to upgrade hardware, software, or both in 2025.
+Most customers who plan to upgrade both hardware and software prefer to tackle both projects simultaneously.
+10% of respondents plan to stay on IBM i but move to the cloud, which can serve as another means of upgrading hardware and software.
+We should also note that, in 2025, we expect IBM to announce a new software version and more information around a Power11 release date, so stay tuned on that!

 RECOMMENDATION: